miwermi/stock-analysis/README.md

 "The act of refactoring – changing tiny pieces of code with no front-end purpose – may seem unimportant when compared to higher priority tasks.
 But the cumulative effect from such changes is significant and can lead to a better-functioning team and approach to programming."
 (BMC blogs,  Stephen Watts &Chrissy Kidd, 2018, https://www.bmc.com/blogs/code-refactoring-explained/)

-For our VBA challenge, we have successfully improved our program by adding arrays and simplifyig the amount of work the program had to do.
+For our VBA challenge, we have successfully improved our program by adding arrays and simplifying the amount of work the program had to do.
 Refactoring has allowed us to have cleaner code with more streamlined functionality, but it has also sped up calculaton timing.
 By adding one more array, "tickerIndex", we were able to have the program loop less, improving efficiency and saving valuable time.
 Adding three arrays made even more improvements!
 The FINAL refactored version of our project has an advantage over our previous versions because ultimately, it can handle more calculations in far less time than it took in our original version.

 One thing to note though, while the refactored code in our program is definitely faster, the timings that were returned seem a bit off (as the difference between versions was mere seconds and not minutes and/or hours as the timings seem to indicate).